junxit/us-congress-bills-116/metadata.md

 - 2020-01-07 — Placed on the Union Calendar, Calendar No. 292.
 - 2020-01-07 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 116-369, Part I.
 - 2020-01-07 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 116-369, Part I.
+- 2020-01-08 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2020-01-08 — Considered as unfinished business. (consideration: CR H50-51)
+- 2020-01-08 — Considered under suspension of the rules. (consideration: CR H43-46)
+- 2020-01-08 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2881.
+- 2020-01-08 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-01-08 — Mr. Doyle, Michael F. moved to suspend the rules and pass the bill, as amended.
+- 2020-01-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 3 (Roll no. 4). (text: CR H44)
+- 2020-01-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 413 - 3 (Roll no. 4).(text: CR H44)